 - Availability Zones.
 As a general practice, we recommend that you deploy replica sets across multiple availability zones.
 In this case, you may want to proactively change your replica sets' primaries to nodes that will not be impacted by the reboot.
 And if your nodes aren’t spread across availability zones, we’d suggest that you make this change now so that you have a valid voting config when the instances get rebooted.

 - Replica Set Review.
 Do a once over of your replica sets to ensure that, if any given availability zone is rebooted, you have enough voting members to continue normal database operations.
 Some common strategies include:

-If for some reason normal operation is not restored, Production Support and MongoDB Enterprise customers should reach out to our support team; others should take advantage of our incredibly active community on Google Groups.
+If for some reason normal operation is not restored, MongoDB Enterprise customers should reach out to our support team; others should take advantage of our incredibly active community on Google Groups.
 Our support organization is on call to assist proactively in advance of the maintenance, or to respond in case of any incidents related to the reboot.
 And we’ve provisioned some extra folks this weekend just to be sure you have the help you need.